 - New set of friends that lead to negative behavioral patterns in your teen

 - Repeatedly breaking laws

-There can be any number of reasons for out-of-control teen’s behavior.
-But here are the major causes you need to be aware of:
+There can be any number of reasons for an out-of-control teen’s behavior.
+But here are the major factors that make teenagers recalcitrant:

 - Teenagers go through a lot of physical and mental changes.
 All the cognitive changes along with hormonal flux can make teenagers moody and anxious.
 Your teen can go through a state of confusion and succumb to peer pressure.
-These can lead your child to indulge in rebellious acts that can go out-of-control easily.
-Depression and other emotional changes can also lead your teen to experiment with drugs or alcohol.
+These can lead your child to turn ungovernable and indulge in rebellious acts that can go out-of-control easily.
+Depression and other emotional changes can also lead your teen to experiment with drugs or alcohol (3) (4) (5).

-You can deal with your out-of-control teenager with the help of several measures.
+You can deal with your out-of-control teenager with the help of several measures (7).

 Have a heart-to-heart conversation with your troubled teenager.
 Even if he doesn’t share, chances are he is listening to you.
 Talk, not scold or patronize him.
 And if they share, listen without judgment.

 When to intervene and when to wait for any rowdy behavior to phase out?
 Scenario A – Is your teen hanging out with friends who are loud/have poor hygiene but otherwise decent kids?
 Scenario B – Is your teen bunking school and hanging with kids who abuse alcohol/drugs/destruct properties?
 With scenario A, you can relax but may want to keep monitoring any changes in your teen.
 With B, you need to act fast and with some firm action.
 The trick is not to go by your preferences but by what keeps your kid safe and stops turning him into a delinquent.

 4. Make Rules